inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 ### Quick Start

-For Inferno to simulate a server that returns basic mocked responses, it needs only to know the bearer token that the client will send on requests, for which there are two options.
+For Inferno to simulate a server that returns mocked conformant responses, it needs only to know the bearer token that the client will send on requests, for which there are two options.

-1. If you want to choose your own bearer token, then
+1. If you want to choose your own bearer token, then:
-    1. Select the "2.
-PAS Client Validation" test from the list on the left.
+    1. Select the **2.** PAS Client Validation test from the list on the left.
     2. Click the '*Run All Tests*' button on the right.
-    3. In the "access_token" field, enter the bearer token that will be sent by the client under test (as part of the Authorization header - Bearer: <provided value>).
+    3. In the "Access Token" input field, enter the bearer token that will be sent by the client under test in the Authorization HTTP header (format: `Bearer <provided value>`) for all requests to Inferno.
     4. Click the '*Submit*' button at the bottom of the dialog.
-2. If you want to use a client_id to obtain an access token, then
+2. If you want to use a Client ID to obtain an access token, then
     1. Click the '*Run All Tests*' button on the right.
-    2. Provide the client's registered id "client_id" field of the input (NOTE, Inferno doesn't support the registration API, so this must be obtained from another system or configured manually).
+    2. Provide the client's registered id "Client ID" input field (NOTE: Inferno doesn't support the registration API, so this must be obtained from another system or configured manually).
     3. Click the '*Submit*' button at the bottom of the dialog.
-    4. Make a token request that includes the specified client id to the `<inferno host>/custom/davinci_pas_client_suite_v201/mock_auth/token` endpoint to get an access token to use on the request of the requests.
+    4. Make a token request that includes the specified Client ID to the `<inferno host>/custom/davinci_pas_client_suite_v201/mock_auth/token` endpoint to get an access token from Inferno which the client will need to provide in the Authorization HTTP header (format: `Bearer <provided value>`) for all subsequent requests to Inferno for this test session.
+See the documentation in the **1.** Demonstration Authorization test for details on the supported access token request.

 In either case, the tests will continue from that point, requesting the tester to direct the client to make certain requests to demonstrate PAS client capabilities.